-◆Prerequisite: Biology and Chemistry or concurrent enrollment in Chemistry
+Prerequisite: Biology and Chemistry or concurrent enrollment in Chemistry

 AP Biology is a college preparatory laboratory course designed to expose students to a wide range of lab techniques and experiences.
 AP Biology expands upon the topics of general biology to meet the requirements of the College Board.
 Practical lab dissection assessments are required, as students are introduced to college-level dissection strategies.
-Independent work is required in many areas including extended work in: Evolution and Diversity of Life, Homeostasis within Biological Systems, Information in Living Systems and Interactions within Biological Diversity.
+Independent work is required in many areas including extended work in: Evolution and Diversity of Life, Homeostasis within Biological Systems, Information in Living Systems and Interactions within Biological Systems, Information in Living Systems and Interactions within Biological Diversity.
 Chemistry is strongly recommended.
 This course prepares the student to take the AP Biology exam.
 Qualified students may enroll for dual enrollment through Lincoln University.
 Dual enrollment offerings will be determined by staff certifications.
 NCAA approved course.

-HUMAN BIOLOGY (4142) JCAC Only
+HUMAN BIOLOGY (4142) ICAC Only

-◆Prerequisite: Biology
+Prerequisite: Biology